open-southeners/laravel-mix-swc/README.md

 # Laravel Mix SWC

-Integrate SWC JavaScript transpiler with Laravel Mix.
+Integrate SWC JavaScript compiler with Laravel Mix.

-We know how far Rust can be in terms of performance, this projects brings all its power for JavaScript transpiling (**doing all the job that Babel does but much faster!**).
+We know how far Rust can be in terms of performance, this projects brings all its power for JavaScript compiling (**doing all the job that Babel does but much faster!**).

 [**Check its benchmarks here for more reference.**](https://swc.rs/docs/benchmarks)